-Article 3.3 Limited programme capacity
+Article 3.2 Limited programme capacity

-- 1. The SBE Board and UVA EB Dean will, if necessary, announce the maximum programme capacity by 1 May prior to the start of the academic year. - 2.
-Candidates will be selected in the following way: The Admissions Board will offer admission to the candidates in the order of ranking.
+- 1. The SBE Board and the UvA EB Dean will, if necessary, announce the maximum programme capacity by 1 May prior to the start of the academic year. - 2.
+If a limited programme capacity applies, the Admissions Board will offer admission to the candidates in the order of ranking.

-Article 3.4 Application deadline
+Article 3.3 Application deadline

-- 1. An application for admission to the study programme must be submitted to the UVA EB Admissions Office in the form of a digital registration by the following dates before the start of the academic year: - a.
-1 April for students from EU and non-EU countries; - b.
+- An application for admission to the study programme must be submitted to the UvA EB Admissions Office in the form of a digital registration by the following dates before the start of the academic year: - a.
+1 April for students who do not have a Dutch diploma - b.
 1 June for students with a Dutch diploma.

-Article 3.5 English language requirement
+Article 3.4 English language requirement